-6 stress-eating triggers and how to stop them
+Are you a stress eater?
+Avoid these common triggers

+If you've recently found yourself half way through a box of sugary cereal before realizing you weren't even hungry, you're not alone.

 For many of us, eating based solely on hunger is a rare occurrence.
-Most people have been hit hard at one time or another (or very often) with emotional eating.
-Emotional eating is similar to cravings with its own complexity.
+Most people have been hit hard at one time or another (or very often) with emotional eating, which is similar to cravings with its own complexity.

 To put it simply, emotional eating is when you eat specifically due to your emotions and feelings — rather than due to hunger.
 Both positive and negative emotions can alter eating behaviors in different ways, for different people.